aexol-studio/vendure-nextjs-storefront/README.md

 <br />

 Due to this set-up of props, the usage is very similar to Tailwind.
-In this case, you have to skip `ClassName`:
+The difference is that, in this case, you have to skip `ClassName`, as seen  below:

 ```tsx
 <Stack column gap="2rem">